kenkaijie/poco/docs/operation.rst

 notified event to its list of pending events.

 Matching between event sinks and sources is done via the signal type.
-Most events have a 1:1 relationship between the event source and the coresponding event sink.
+Most events have a 1:1 relationship between the event source and the corresponding event sink.

 A typical sequence is shown below for a coroutine informing the scheduler that it is waiting for an event.
 Here we show coroutine A waiting on the